Tinkerforge/doc/en/source/Software/IPConnection_CSharp.rst

 .. csharp:function:: public void IPConnection::SetTimeout(int timeout)

- Sets the timeout (in ms) for getters and for setters for which "response expected" is activated.
+ Sets the timeout in milliseconds for getters and for setters for which the response expected flag is activated.

- Default timeout is 2500ms.
+ Default timeout is 2500.

 .. csharp:function:: public int IPConnection::GetTimeout()

  Returns the timeout as set by :csharp:func:`SetTimeout <IPConnection::SetTimeout>`.

+.. csharp:function:: public void IPConnection::Enumerate()

+ Broadcasts an enumerate request.
+All devices will respond with an enumerate callback.

 .. csharp:function:: public void IPConnection::Wait()